jhpyle/docassemble/_docs/security.md

 encrypted form.

-Uploaded and assembled documents are stored on the server (and on [Amazon S3], if [S3] is being used) without encryption.
+Uploaded and assembled documents are stored on the server (and on [Amazon S3], if [S3] is being used, or [Microsoft Azure], if [Azure blob storage] is being used) without encryption.
 These documents cannot be accessed from the internet without an appropriate security key in the cookie.

 When a user clicks an "Exit" button, **docassemble** will delete all of the information related to the interview from the server, including